 The sweetness comes from natural sources; in this case, frozen ripe bananas.
 I keep them in plastic so I can rip them in half and stick them in a smoothie whenever I need to.
 Frozen bananas are key to a perfect smoothie texture, providing a thick and creaming consistency.
 Additionally, adding a touch of vanilla will really round out the smoothie and help balance out the taste of the matcha.

 My green smoothie recipe turns out frothy and delicious; a wonderful start to the day.
 I love this recipe because it is really flexible.
 Feel free to make it what you want it to be.
-If you need more sweet, use more banana.
+If you need more sweet, use more bananas.
 You can also add honey or maple syrup.
 You could toss in other types of veggies or fruits but any way you make it, you’ll be getting a lot of vitamins, minerals, and antioxidants in addition to lots of fiber and hydrating fluids.

 - 1/4 cup baby spinach

-- 2 Tablespoon unsweetened coconut water
+- 2 tablespoon unsweetened coconut water

 - 1/2 large frozen banana

 - 1 teaspoon matcha green tea powder